brightdigit/StealthyStash/README.md

 }
 ```

-For more help, take a look at the `Sample` project located in the Swift Package.
+For more help, take a look at the [`Sample` projects located in the Swift Package.](https://github.com/brightdigit/StealthyStash/tree/main/Samples)

+## Further Documentation

+Further documentation is available at [the Swift Package Index.](https://swiftpackageindex.com/brightdigit/StealthyStash/1.0.0/documentation/stealthystash)

 # References